NickPerlich/Bettermo/peer_review_response.md

 ## Keveh Ghalambor
 ### Accepted Responses
-- [ ] _You could add more error handling for api endpoints, more than just a boolean value _
 - [ ] Make the description for api payloads more descriptive
 - [ ] _Add default values to inputs_
 - [ ] _Be more consistent with how you name variables, some are named with camelBack, while others use underscores_